Scholars / Employees FAQs

 The Library Status Updates webpage will have the most current information on openings, work space, and remote access.
 Please contact the relevant library directly if you have questions regarding appointments.

 Contact your academic department administration or Human Resources (HR) immediately.
-Requests for an extension must reach ISSO through the hiring/sponsoring department.
-Both ISSO offices are working remotely and continue to process these requests.
-You will be notified when processed.
+Requests for an extension must reach ISSO through the hiring/sponsoring department several months in advance of the current expiration date.

 Be sure to monitor the travel conditions of your destination country.
 Contact your academic department Human Resources via email and copy the ISSO adviser at the Morningside/Manhattanville or CUIMC campuses.
 The ISSO will then take the necessary steps to shorten/end your visa status.
 If you are in J-1 status and expect to return to the United States on a J-1 visa in the coming months, you may not be able to do so due to the 12- and 24-month bars.
 Please be sure to review the ISSO website regarding these bars.